 What is included in the intentionally productive scholars program?

 The Intentionally Productive Scholars Program is an 8-week program that can be booked in Fall, Spring, and/or Summer semesters or quarters.
+It’s an awesome contribution to any Summer Institute!
 Each season of the academic year offers particular obstacles and opportunities for undergraduate scholars, so IPSP can be booked multiple times per year for multiple cohorts.

 The program includes the following: